 One of the most interesting features of the Samsung Galaxy S4 is the ability of it to connect to LTE networks, more commonly referred to as fourth generation networks or 4G.
 Those who possess the device (…and the data plan to back it up!) can activate LTE connection, but it requires a little bit of a work around.
-In case you didn’t know how to do it, here is a quick tutorial on getting it enabled for your Galaxy S4.
+In case you didn’t know how to do it, here is a quick tutorial on how to enable 4G LTE on your Galaxy S4.

 There are many carriers that have LTE networks in place, but you should always check to see if the service map covers your area and that you have a LTE enabled SIM card.
 Also, be aware that LTE networks permit extremely fast internet browsing and has the capability of uploading and downloading data at ridiculously fast speeds (326 Mbps for download and 86 Mbps for uploading).